Table of contents

 This word makes your emails sound conversational.
 Sure, “really” works in conversations, but in textual communication it’s simply unnecessary.
 Remove it and you’re bound to maintain the sense of your sentence.
 Also, constantly using words like “really” to make your point (instead of finding a better word) shows that you are an amateur writer, if not a lazy one.

 If you’d like to clarify the meaning of something, “literally” is the right term to use.
 If that’s not your intention, it will only sound like an exaggeration or metaphor.
-This is a word which is apt for verbal conversations than for emails.
+This is a word that is more apt for verbal conversations than for emails.

 This word is just way too generic and meaningless.
 It doesn’t really help you to specify what you’re talking about.
 Find a more direct alternative to make your point clear.